Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

-In my honest opinion, the plans that makes the most sense are either standard or pro.
-The agency plan seems to only give you additional white labeling features, which I don’t see as all that valuable in most cases.
+In my honest opinion, the license option that makes the most sense here is either Standard or Pro.
+The Agency plan seems to only give you additional white labeling features, which I don’t see all that valuable in most cases.

-The main selling point of the pro plan is Beaver Builder Theme.
+The main selling point of the Pro plan is Beaver Builder Theme.
 This can be useful if you’re planning to use Beaver Builder as the base for client sites you’re building from the ground up.
-However, for existing sites – or your own site — that already use a good theme, standard is really going to be enough.
+However, for existing sites – or your own site – which already use a good theme, Standard is really going to be enough.

 Unfortunately, there isn’t a free trial, but Beaver Builder does provide a nice demo, available here.
-And there’s also a lite version of the plugin, available at WordPress.org.
-In comparison with the premium plans, it doesn’t include these:
+Plus, there’s also a Lite version of the plugin available over at WordPress.org.
+In comparison with the premium plans, it doesn’t include these features:

 Also, keep in mind that even with the premium plans, you only get support for one year (which can be extended later on).

-Okay, let’s move on to the next section in our review:
+Let’s move on to the next section in our Beaver Builder review:

-How to set up a handsome page with Beaver Builder
+How easy is it to set up a handsome page with Beaver Builder?

-- On each page you can have any number of rows.
+- You can have any number of rows on each page.